Skip to main content

 Continuation Standards

-The Valentine School of Nursing requires a minimum cumulative GPA of 2.50.
+The School of Nursing requires a minimum cumulative GPA of 2.50.

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.